We have information you must know before you buy the EuroVan.

 We want to send it to you, along with other pricing insights.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

 Volkswagen's V6 is very smooth and delivers on its promise of torque.
 Snap the throttle open and the front end rises slightly while the EuroVan accelerates.
-A number of minivans can easily show their heels to the VW, but it's a much closer race than it was with earlier EuroVans.
-There is more than enough power for day-to-day operation.
+With the added power, other minivan drivers will have to be alert to get the drop on the VW.
+No more excuses and rationalizations are needed for the EuroVan's acceleration capability.
 The V6-powered EuroVan easily cruises at or above any posted limit in the U.S. The cruise control works very well, maintaining a constant speed on Interstate grades.

 "Tomb-like" would not describe the EuroVan on the Interstate.
-Even with improved noise insulation, wind and road and engine noise all raise the interior sound level, though not objectionably so.
+Wind, road, and engine noise all raise the interior sound level, though not objectionably so.

 Despite its big flat sides, the EuroVan tracks like a bullet on the Interstates, even with crosswinds.
 It responds to the steering wheel with immediacy and precision.
 The natural expectation for this tall vehicle is for oodles of lean in hard cornering, but not so with the EuroVan.
 There is little tilt and no sway.
 It is remarkably confidence building, with a steady dose of understeer and feedback.
 You won't see any EuroVans at the local sports car races -- other than the one in the parking lot.
 But driving a EuroVan won't consign you to being a slow-moving roadblock on winding roads.
 Volkswagen has strengthened the body and the increased rigidity allows the fully independent suspension to do its job well.
 The 38.4-foot turning radius wasn't a problem in tight parking lots.